 You might think such a beast is only good for taking the road to nowhere if you’re not in a rush, with big heavy tires, higher center of gravity and what you would imagine to be sloth-like steering and handling, but the Jaroon Plus will surprise you on almost anything but pavement if you use the proper tire pressure.
 Have a washed-out gravel road in your future?
 You’ll float down it, almost as if you’re riding full suspension.
 Rocks, roots and stairs in your way?
 It’s almost as if they’re paved over.
 Twisty technical singletrack?
 While you’ll feel the bike’s weight, it navigates the turns surprisingly well, and will have you looking for more.

 The biggest downside of riding such a monster in muddy conditions comes when you’re at the barriers or run-ups.
 Picking up the mud-covered bike is no easy task.
 One tester felt twinges in muscles he didn’t know he had.
-Throwing it on your shoulder under such conditions risks your long-term health.
+Throwing it on your shoulder under such conditions risks your long-term health and could dent your shoulder.

 If sloppy, muddy or snowy riding will make up your typical riding conditions, you’ll want to swap out the Maxxis Chronicle tires for something more aggressive.
 They roll fast and are great on hardpack, but even at pressures as low as 8 psi, the smooth center tread and round profile will have you sliding in muddy corners, landing Bieles-style on your drive side, and tweaking the non-replaceable steel derailleur hanger.
 That’s perhaps the only non-fun aspect of this bike.